GAC Group: Aion

 Aion is the mainstream brand of GAC Aion, the subsidiary for electric vehicle of GAC Group.
 It was founded in 2017 as the GAC New Energy Automobile.
 Its current name was adopted in November 2020.
-It produces battery electric vehicles under the eponymous Aion brand and the premium Hyptec brand.
+It produces battery electric vehicles under the premium Hyptec brand and the eponymous Aion brand.

 As of 2023, GAC Aion is the third-largest battery electric vehicle brand after Tesla and BYD Auto, both in China and globally by producing 480,003 vehicles.